 Breakfast at Broad Street Bakery

-Ciara’s favorite thing off the menu?
-“Let’s just say, the handmade artisan bread doesn’t disappoint.”
+Ciara’s favorite thing on the menu?
+“Let’s just say the handmade artisan bread doesn’t disappoint.”

 Enjoy a quick read at Lemuria Book Store

 Books cover the walls from floor to ceiling at Lemuria, and despite having hundreds and hundreds of books in stock – if they don’t have it, they’ll find it for you.
 Southern hospitality meets a book-lovers dream in this giant, photo-worthy bookstore with knowledgeable staff and a nearby coffee shop to spend the perfect Sunday.